What are forms in a database?

 You can also embed the form into your website or blog.
 To find the embed code, go to the View Options and select share/ embed form.
 The second field of the box will show the embed code.
 Just copy and paste the code on your website and make the form visible to all the website visitors.

-#7 Collect responses in a database
+#7.
+Collect responses directly in the database

 Now comes the last and the most important step of how to build forms in a database.
 This is where you collect responses for your form and add them to your database for streamlining your workflows, managing data, creating reports, decision-making, and so on.